 Remember, the trick to traveling for long periods of time is to re-wear clothing and to do laundry once a week or as needed.
 On my first trip to Europe in March 2007, I packed a large suitcase plus carryon and almost all the clothing I packed went unworn.

-Here are some general principles to keep in mind when packing for cold weather:
+Here are some general principles to keep in mind when packing for Europe in cold weather:

 - If it’s cold, no one will see what you’re wearing underneath your sweater or coat, so you can rewear items.

 - If you’re in a new city every few days, no one will notice you wore a similar outfit a few days prior.

 - You can make 21 days worth of outfits with just 10 pieces of clothing: 3 bottoms multiplied by 7 tops equals 21 unique outfits.
 This is Travel Fashion Math.

 - People have the tendency to gravitate towards the same few pieces of clothing, the ones they would normally wear at home and feel most comfortable with.
 I can almost guarantee you would only wear half of the clothing listed on your trip.